buildingSMART/IFC4.3.x-development/docs/properties/s/Staggered.md

 Staggered
 =========

-If intermittent weld, staggered or not
+If intermittent weld, staggered or not.